 In the world of travel credit cards, cards with big annual fees come with big perks.
 And no perks are bigger, better, or more important to help you come out ahead than the Amex statement credits on cards like The Platinum Card® from American Express or the American Express® Gold Card.

 There are statement credits for airline fees, hotels, shopping, and more on these top Amex cards that can help offset the cost of the annual fees of up to almost $700 each year.
 It’s a big part of the reason why we urge readers not to write off credit cards just because of the annual fees.
 Do it right, and you can come out way ahead – yes, even when travel isn't quite back to normal.

 But time is ticking.
-These credits reset with the New Year, which means you’ll soon lose anything you haven’t used when the clock strikes midnight.
-Make sure you use up all your 2021 credits before the year is up!
-Here’s how.
+Many of these credits reset with the New Year, which means you'll soon lose anything you haven't used when the clock strikes midnight.
+Make sure you use up all your 2022 credits before the year is up!
+Here's how.